sbailouni/cse15l-lab-reports/lab-report-1-week-2.md

 Before you click enter, replace the ‘zz’ portion of the command with the three digits you wrote down after looking up your account in the previous step.

-If this is the first time you connect to the surver, you might receive a message like this in the terminal:
+If this is the first time you connect to the server, you might receive a message like this in the terminal:

 ![Image](report1-2.png)